andyholmes/gnome-shell-extension-mconnect/README.md

 * **Service Autostart**

     If true, the service will be automatically started and restarted if it stops.
-If false, the extension will wait for the service to be started.
+Otherwise the extension will wait for the service to be started.

 * **Service Provider**